Why the Perito Moreno Minitrekking experience is a must-do

 Yes.
 All Perito Moreno trekking groups are led by bilingual mountain guides fluent in English and Spanish.
 They’re certified, experienced, and make the experience safe, fun, and educational for everyone.

-The Minitrekking tour to Moreno Glacier is of moderate difficulty, suitable for anyone in good health and comfortable with light physical activity.
+The Perito Moreno mini trek is of moderate difficulty, suitable for anyone in good health and comfortable with light physical activity.
 The walk lasts about an hour on the ice with plenty of stops for photos and rest.

 Pack waterproof pants and jacket, trekking boots, gloves, sunglasses, sunscreen, and your own lunch or snacks.
 There are no food vendors in the park, so bring everything you’ll need for the day.